Product Name: TunnelBear

 - Fairly small server network.

 To run a speed test on TunnelBear, we have been using it on a regular household internet connection in the UK for several weeks.
-Exactly the same as you would be using.
+Exactly the same sort of connection as you would be using.

 Our overall conclusion was that, for the most part, speeds were acceptable without being spectacular.

-However, there were a few occasions when we saw speed drop in our speed test for no obvious reason.
+However, there were a few occasions when we saw speeds drop in our speed test for no obvious reason.
 This happened on various different servers located both in the UK and overseas throughout the speed tests we conducted.
+These irregular slow speeds were both unpredictable and quite frustrating

-Apart from these occasions, we found speed test results to be perfectly ok for everyday online activities like checking emails, streaming video, and downloading.
+Apart from these occasions, we found speed test results to be perfectly OK for everyday online activities like checking emails, streaming videos, and downloading.
+Upload speeds were overall good too.

 These speed test results are not exceptional but neither are they the worst we have seen either in speed tests performed on other VPNs.